Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: Introduction and main results

-The upper bound is needed in order that $E_{\Omega}^{\rm TF} \ll 1$, the gap of the Landau operator, for the $\mathcal{LLL}$ projection to make sense energetically.
-The lower bound ensures that the Thomas--Fermi length scale $L_{\Omega}^{\rm TF} \gg 1$, the magnetic length associated to~\eqref{eq:Landau hamil}, for a local density approximation to be valid.
+The upper bound $G \ll (1-\Omega)^{-1}$ is needed to ensure that $E_{\Omega}^{\rm TF} \ll 1$, the gap of the Landau operator.
+Then the $\mathcal{LLL}$ projection is energetically relevant for the full $\rm GP$ problem.
+This upper bound is not needed for the LLL problem where the projection is imposed.
+The lower bound $ (1-\Omega) \ll G$ ensures that the length scale $L_{\Omega}^{\rm TF}$ of the Thomas--Fermi problem satisfies $L_{\Omega}^{\rm TF} \gg 1$, i.e. is much larger than the magnetic length (fixed in our units) associated to~\eqref{eq:Landau hamil}.
+Such a scale decoupling is necessary to rigorously justify a local density approximation (LDA) and the ``homogenization'' of the contribution of the microscopic vortex lattice at the macroscopic scale.

-The more stringent condition $G\gg (1-\Omega)^{-\frac{3}{5}}$ we impose is dictated by our method of proof, and cannot be relaxed within it.
-Indeed, it is necessary to be able to justify the LDA via Dirichlet--Neumann bracketing, as we discuss in more details in Remarks~\ref{rem:NeuDir} and~\ref{rem:LDA} below.
+If one drops the condition $ (1-\Omega) \ll G$, the result is certainly wrong.
+Indeed, it is proved in~\cite{GerGerTho-19} that if $G(1-\Omega)^{-1} < c_0, $ a fixed number (cf~\cite{Schwinte-24} for the sharp threshold), the unique minimizer of the $\mathrm{LLL}$ problem is the gaussian